Welcome to Country and Acknowledgement of Country

 Welcome to Country

 This is a formal welcome onto Aboriginal land.
-It must be given by a recognised elder or person of that land.
+It must be given by a recognised Elder or a traditional owner from the area the event is occurring on.

 Official or high-profile RMIT events that require a Welcome to Country include: